johnae/zj-which-key/README.md

   <img src="logo.png" alt="zj-which-key logo" width="200"/>
 </p>

 A Zellij plugin that shows you available keybindings for the current mode in a floating overlay.
-Inspired by which-key in Emacs/Vim.
+Sort of a standalone version of what comes with the built-in compact-bar.
+I use this with [zjstatus](https://github.com/dj95/zjstatus) but could be used without a bar at all for example.

 Press Ctrl+p to enter Pane mode, and zj-which-key automatically shows you what keys are available.
 No more forgetting how to split panes or switch tabs.